yukiisbored/dot/README.md

 OpenBSD has a better and friendlier community with developers that actually eat their own dogfood everyday.

-Security is literallythe *last* reasons why I love OpenBSD over other UNIX-like operating systems.
+Security is literally the *last* reason why I love OpenBSD over other UNIX-like operating systems.

 It has better userland utilities that's sane backed with one of the